-Our compensation program is not designed to solely reward continued service.
-We do not maintain a pension program for our U.S.-based executives, other than the 401(k) plan that is generally available to U.S. employees, and all salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.
-We do not pay our executive officers retention or stay bonuses.
-Also, we generally do not have individual employment, severance or change-in-control agreements or arrangements with any of our executive officers, except for the Korean-based severance benefit provided to Mr. JoHoo Kim, as described in the "Severance Benefits" section below.
+Our compensation program is designed to reward performance rather than longevity of service.
+We do not maintain a pension program for our U.S.-based executives, other than the 401(k) plan that is generally available to U.S. employees.
+All salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.